 (Thanks to Bill Haithcoat for help regarding the information and some of the photos on this page.)

-For more reading on passenger trains like the Pelican you might want to also consider the book Streamliners: A History of the Railroad Icon
+For more reading on passenger trains you might want to also consider the book Streamliners: A History of the Railroad Icon

 from renowned author Mike Schafer who covers in detail most of the